enormandeau/mapcomp/README.md

 - Index the reference genome (`bwa index 02_data/genome/genome.fasta`)
 - Get marker data from two or more taxa
 - Prepare .csv marker file (see `02_data/tutorial_markers.csv` for exact format)
-- Prepare fasta marker file automatically from .csv file
+- Prepare markers fasta file automatically from .csv file
 - Run mapcomp, which will:
-  - Map marker sequences on genome scaffolds
+  - Map marker sequences on reference genome scaffolds
   - Filter out non-unique and bad quality alignments
   - Keep only the best marker pairs
   - Create figures